-Also known as MM2H, the Malaysia My Second Home program is a long term multiple entry visa permitting 10 year residency in Malaysia.
-The program has been running strong since 2002 and as of June 2016 30,194 applications have been approved.
-All included, this is arguably the best long term visa program available, worldwide!
+The Malaysia My Second Home program (MM2H) is a long term multiple entry visa permitting 10 year residency in Malaysia.
+The program has been running strong since 2002 and as of June 2016, 30,194 applications have been approved.
+Indeed, the popularity of the MM2H program is because of the the substantial benefits that the program includes.
+As a result, the MM2H Visa is arguably the best long term visa program available, worldwide!

 The mastermind behind the program had sought to create the best long term visa program in the world!
-As a result, important elements such as price, visa duration, visa renewal, visa benefits and the approval process were meticulously thought out!
+Therefore, important elements such as price, visa duration, visa renewal, visa benefits and the approval process were meticulously thought out!

 It is most prudent to shop around extensively before committing to a long term visa or second citizenship program.
-As a result, your personal limits and requirements will be fulfilled.
-However, Malaysia My Second Home benefits make it the relatively least expensive and most hassle free option compared to other visa programs.
+Indeed, your personal limits and requirements need to be satisfied.
+Important considerations are such as cost and approval process (including renewal) are first and foremost on the list of Malaysia My Second Home benefits.
+As a result, the MM2H program is the least expensive and most hassle free option compared to other visa programs.

-For example, in Thailand the visa duration is much less than 10 years and you need to leave the country annually.
-Additionally, it is subject to short term renewal which may not get approved!
+For example, Thailand is a very popular country with expats.
+However, in Thailand the longest visa duration is one year and you need to leave the country annually to renew it.
+Additionally, your visa renewal is not guaranteed!
 Likewise for the visa programs in Hong Kong and Singapore.
-Additionally, these latter programs are conditional on successful business operations and revenue generation therefore the approval requirements are much more intensive.
+Furthermore, in Hong Kong and Singapore these residency by investment programs are conditional on successful business operations and minimal revenue generation.
+As a result of their ambiguous nature these programs are not long term solutions for expatriation.
+Indeed, the approval requirements of other programs are much more demanding compared to MM2H.

 Upon approval you will be eligible to purchase real estate in Malaysia subject to a minimal purchase price.
-The price minimum fluctuates pretty widely depending on which Malaysian state you wish to invest in.
+However, the price minimum fluctuates pretty widely depending on which Malaysian state you wish to invest in.